khosh07/portfolio/_posts/2025-12-03-MINI-PROJECT2.md

 •	Corruption Perceptions Index (CPI): The most widely used index, which ranks countries by their perceived levels of public sector corruption based on expert and business executive assessments.

-•	Global Corruption Report: A major publication offering detailed analysis of the impact and nature of corruption.

 •	Knowledge Hub: An online repository of research and topic guides on anti-corruption.

-•	United Nations Development Programme (UNDP)

  # Analytical Goals
 The study ultimately aims to understand why government-led water schemes struggle despite having adequate resources, and why NGO-led initiatives, such as WASEP, demonstrate stronger results; therefore, the project focuses on